NextronSystems/gimphash/README.md

 ### Alternative Specifications

-#### Step 2 IV

-As an alternative to the step 2 iv, we could identify the filepath of the main module and use this to exclude packages that are part of the built project.
-Feedback on whether this might be better than the current whitelist approach is appreciated.

-#### Step 3
+#### Step 5

-We could sort the package names before calculating the hash.
-However, since the Golang linker seems to generate the pclntab deterministically, this is apparently not necessary to have a stable hash.
-Also, since import order can affect the order in the pclntab, the hash is more specific when not ordered.
+As an alternative to the step 5, it is possible to only extract the package name for the hash.
+This results in a less specific, but possibly more stable, gimphash.